 The other insight coming from the morning walk concerns preoccupation; this time not the field of focus, but instead what fills one’s mind.
 Some of the individuals walking or running displayed earphone cords dangling to phone or music player, either moving to a soundtrack of one’s choosing, or perhaps radio broadcast, or selected podcast that holds the person’s attention.
 As a tourist, the city’s physical and social environment is a novelty, something fresh and able to hold one’s attention.
 But for a nearby resident who is commuting to work or school, the separation between home and destination, between one’s own time, and the time that is being paid by employer is a sort of emptiness which can usefully be filled by recorded or streamed electronic content.

 The result is a disconnection between the things going on all around the person (weather, history, animals and plant cycles) and what preoccupies the person’s mind.
 In other words, a person rooted to a place may be blind to its wonder.
-But a person not native to the place may be blind, deaf, and dumb to the wonder and meanings, too.
-Perhaps the most vivid experience filled with meanings and possibilities comes from the perspective of a person who has gotten acquainted with the people and places but who is not yet taking for granted the sights and sounds that the long-time resident may be ignoring or seeing past.
+But a person not native to the place may be blind, deaf, and dumb to the wonder and local meanings, too.
+Perhaps the most vivid experience filled with meanings and possibilities comes from the perspective of a person in-between native and newcomer; a person who has gotten acquainted with the people and places but who is not yet taking for granted the sights and sounds that the long-time resident may be ignoring or seeing past.